giorgiop94/digital-garden/_notes/Talks - Theater of Selves - Rob Burbea.md

 - We have always assumptions and concept operating in the background (logoi)
 	- About images or anything else
 	- Whenever there is perception, we have assumptions and concepts
-	- They affect our path and our life tremendously ([[Beliefs are immensely powerful]])
+	- They affect our path and our life tremendously ([[beliefs are immensely powerful]])
 		- The concept of catharsis brings more experience of catharsis (simplistic explanation of more complex thing)
 - To assume we don't hold assumptions and concepts is not only wrong but dangerous
-	- Unconscious assumptions that we don't even know we hold are the most powerful [[Beliefs are immensely powerful]]
+	- Unconscious assumptions that we don't even know we hold are the most powerful [[beliefs are immensely powerful]]

 ### Concepts on Images
 - Images are often regarded as parts of us, coming from our past